ToddBertaOldham/Pet/shared/README.md

 Crates for interacting with the kernel.
 Just kernel_init at the moment.
 Will contain system calls later.
 ## uart_8250_family
 Interface for the 8250 UART, 16650A UART, and other chips in the family.
+## split
+A library for splitting types (especially integers) into halves or quarters.
 ## ucs2
 A utility crate for working with [UCS-2](https://en.wikipedia.org/wiki/Universal_Coded_Character_Set) encoding.